 It is not commonly known that the actual spinal cord ends in the upper lumbar spine in most people.
 After this point, nerve messages continue to the mid lumbar, low lumbar, sacral and coccygeal regions via the cauda equina.
 Therefore, most lumbar cord injuries are actually traumas suffered by the cauda equina, since the cord does not exist here at all after L1 or L2.

-This discussion profiles a variety of lumbar cord traumas that may result in temporary or permanent neurological deficits in the lower body.
+This discussion profiles a variety of lumbar cord traumas that may result in temporary or permanent neurological deficits in the lower body, including the genitals and legs.

 Complete spinal cord injuries occur when the cord is either severed or damaged to the point where absolutely no neurological function remains.
 This will destroy all feeling and motor abilities below the affected vertebral level.
 Complete injuries are typically permanent and do not respond well to most forms of therapy.